alexlibe95/travelblogfullstack/README.md

 Whenever you update the backend API (add endpoints, change schemas, etc.):
 1. Update your Swagger annotations in the backend controllers
 2. Run `npm run api:generate` from the frontend directory
-3. The generated client will be updated automatically
+3. The generated types, client, and services will be updated automatically

+**Note:** The API client is automatically regenerated before starting the dev server (`npm start`) and before building (`npm run build`).

 ## Documentation